Bipolar switches from two mood poles of mania to depression and back again.

 My mood poles switch from great dips and valleys to elevated climbs to the highest peaks.
 There are no stops in between my valleys below sea level to the tops of the mountains beyond the skies.
 My journey is full of swimming out of the oceans below to hiking up to the top of Mount Everest.

-I seem to have no levels in between, so there are no resting in between my two extreme mood poles of hypomania to severe suicidal depression and back again and again.
+I seem to have no levels in between There is no resting in between my two extreme mood poles of hypomania to severe suicidal depression and back again and again.

 Since I have been hiking the trails of bipolar for many years, I have become more agile with my climbs and learned to adapt to the rapid climate changes and elevations of my mood poles.
 I am now in a much better mental fitness state.
 My endurance has improved and I have become much better at coping with my hikes and journeys of bipolar symptoms.